60 Minutes: 25th anniversary edition

-For the 60 Minutes 25th anniversary in 1993, Charles Kuralt interviewed Don Hewitt, the active correspondents, some former correspondents, and revisited notable stories and celebrities.
+For the 60 Minutes 25th anniversary program in 1993, Charles Kuralt revisited notable stories and celebrity appearances and also interviewed Don Hewitt and correspondents, both the active and some former ones.

 International versions

 Australia

 The Australian version of 60 Minutes premiered on February 11, 1979.
 It still airs each Sunday night at 7:30 p.m. on the Nine Network and affiliates.
-Although Nine Network has the rights to the format, as of 2007, it does not have rights to stories from the U.S. program, which is owned by competitor 10 News Australia after Network Ten's acquisition by CBS in 2017.
+Although Nine Network has the rights to the format, as of 2007, it does not have rights to stories from the American program, which is owned by competitor 10 News Australia after Network Ten's acquisition by CBS in 2017.
 Nevertheless, stories from the flagship 60 Minutes program in the U.S. often air on the Australian program by subleasing them from Ten.
 In 1981, 60 Minutes won a Logie Award for their investigation of lethal abuses at the Chelmsford psychiatric hospital in Sydney.

 Germany

-In the mid-1980s, an edited version (approx. 30 minutes in length) of the U.S. broadcast edition of 60 Minutes, entitled "60 Minutes: CBS im Dritten" ("60 Minutes: CBS on Channel 3") was shown for a time on West German television.
-This version retained the English-language soundtrack of the original, but also featured German dubbed.
+In the mid-1980s, an edited version (approx. 30 minutes in length) of the American broadcast edition of 60 Minutes, entitled "60 Minutes: CBS im Dritten" ("60 Minutes: CBS on Channel 3") was shown for a time on Westdeutsches Fernsehen (regional channels were also called "Channel 3" to distinguish it from ARD and ZDF, the two national channels at the time).
+This version retained the English-language track of the original but also featured German dubbing.